Menu

 A Day in the Nursery

-The Nursery is part of the Early Years Foundation Years at Bentfield Primary School; an inclusive co-educational family orientated school with a strong sense of community.
+The Nursery is part of the Early Years Foundation Stage at Bentfield Primary School; an inclusive co-educational family orientated school with a strong sense of community.
 We provide a broad and balanced education with very high standards of teaching and learning which will enable your child to reach his or her potential.
 We believe in the importance of social skills, courtesy, and self-confidence.
 Your child will have many opportunities in a wide range of cultural, creative and physical activities within a community which values and respects individuals, celebrates achievement and broadens perspectives.

 We hope that as you explore these pages you will begin to discover what makes the Nursery so special.
 Please take the opportunity to come and visit us and see the school.
 You will be assured of a warm welcome.